dansmyers/IntroToCS-2020/Labs/5-CYOA.md

 Each choice corresponds to another function: `go_to_house` or `open_mailbox`.
 If the user makes choice 2, for example, the program calls the `open_mailbox` function, which represents another page in the story with another set of choices.

+Here's a key idea: within `start`, we're using functions to **describe what should happen next**.
+Each function represents one self-contained page with calls to the functions representing other pages.
+Thus, the code is nicely compartmentalized.
+In particular, **we could change the code for one page without having to rewrite any other page**.

 ## Your Mission

 Once you're comfortable with the basic example story, take control and write your own.
 You can use the starter code as a model and either keep the same opening scenario and choices or write something completely different.

+Here's the basic plan:

+- Use the `start` function as a model for all of your functions.

+- Each function prints some text of the story, then prints some choices.
+You can do 1, 2, 3, or more choices, depending on how you want the story to develop.

+- Read the number for the user's choice with `input`, like in the `start` function.
+You can assume the user will always put in a valid number.

+- For each choice, call a method that decribes what you want to happen next.

+- Then go write those methods to create the next pages of the story.

 We'll save some time at the end of the period to play each other's games.